mysticsymbolic/mysticsymbolic.github.io/README.md

 npm run typecheck
 ```

-However, instead of constantly running this, you may want to install a [TypeScript plugin for your favorite
+Note that you may want to install a [TypeScript plugin for your favorite editor][ts-editor].
-editor][ts-editor].
 Aside from telling you what type errors you have in real-time, editor integration also provides code autocompletion and other affordances that can greatly improve your productivity.
 For more details, see Atul's [Fun with TypeScript][] series of videos.

 [ts-editor]: https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support
 [Fun with TypeScript]: https://www.youtube.com/playlist?list=PL79r88piDzwZVwCI_26T3ZjC3xKvQLgjh